Points are becoming scarce as the Charlotte Hornets’ losing streak grows

 Terry Rozier back against an opponent he loves to play

-Terry Rozier started Wednesday after missing Wednesday’s game against the Los Angeles Lakers with left knee tendinitis.
-He finished with a team high 22 points and added eight assists and seven rebounds.
+Terry Rozier started Wednesday after missing Tuesday’s game against the Los Angeles Lakers with left knee tendinitis.
+He finished with a team-high 22 points and added eight assists and seven rebounds.

 The Hornets never thought Rozier’s would be a lingering injury, as it is for other starters LaMelo Ball and Gordon Hayward.